jb332/autonomous_vehicle_pir/README.md

     implementation_web/

-There is second way to use the service, using an android application that runs a modified version of the web site as its main view, its source code is available in the following directory :
+There is a second way to use the service, using an android application that runs a modified version of the web site as its main view, its source code is available in the following directory :

     implementation_android/